zmh0124/MovAD-Benchmark/README.md

 This repository hosts the official resources of MovAD, a moving-camera video anomaly detection benchmark introduced in our paper:

-**MoDec-VAD: Motion-Decoupled Multi-Granularity Learning for Moving-Camera Video Anomaly Detection**
+**Motion-Decoupled Representation Learning for Moving-Camera Video Anomaly Detection**

 ## Dataset Description